Geodesic polyhedron

-An icosahedron and related symmetry polyhedra can be used to define a high geodesic polyhedron by dividing triangular faces into smaller triangles, and projecting all the new vertices onto a sphere.
+An icosahedron and polyhedra with related symmetry can be used to define a high geodesic polyhedron by dividing triangular faces into smaller triangles and projecting all vertices onto a sphere.
 Higher order polygonal faces can be divided into triangles by adding new vertices centered on each face.
 The new faces on the sphere are not equilateral triangles, but they are approximately equal edge length.
 All vertices are valence-6 except 12 vertices which are valence 5.